-- However, like in most countries, the cost of living in the UK varies widely depending on where specifically you are living.
+- However, like in most countries, the cost of living in uk 2021 varies widely depending on where specifically you are living.
 London is definitely expensive, even relative to other major European cities, so if you are living there, be prepared to spend more than you would in most capitals.

 - Ultimately, the UK ranks among the top 30 most expensive countries in the world (right behind the United States).